A Fourier interpolation method for numerical solution of FBSDEs: Global convergence, stability, and higher order discretizations: Introduction

 The paper is organized as follows.
 Section \ref{sec:AltD} reviews the explicit Euler time discretization of BSDEs, recalls the convolution method of \cite{hyndmanoyonongou:2013} for computing the necessary conditional expectations, gives a description of an alternative spatial discretization, and provides a generic implementation of the convolution method on this grid using the discrete Fourier transform.
 The section ends with a global error analysis.
 Section \ref{sec:Ext} extends the Fourier interpolation method to higher order time discretizations of FBSDEs and includes the related global error analysis.
-Finally, Section \ref{sec:NumResults} presents the numerical results and Section \ref{sec:Conclusion} concludes.
+Finally, Section \ref{sec:NumResults} presents a numerical implementation, in the context of a commodity price model, that illustrate the theoretical results.
+Section \ref{sec:Conclusion} concludes.